 In compliance with its mission statement, STBE will promote parental and community involvement.
 Design team members will lead STBE's parent involvement component.
 STBE will effectively communicate and engage with its parents and the community at large in a variety of ways which provides equitable access for success to all students and ensures that all stakeholders have an opportunity for input.
-Parents will serve on the School Governing Council and will be involved in all aspects of school life, including the formation of a viable Parent Teacher Student Association (PTSA).
+Parents will serve on the School Governing Council, English Learners Advisory Committee (ELAC), Compensatory Education Advisory Committee (CEAC), and will share in the schools decision making.

 STBE will regularly communicate with parents in multiple means to ensure that parents are regularly apprised of student progress and upcoming events, and to enhance parent involvement and student success.
-During the course of the academic year, and on a school-wide basis, this communication will consist of: syllabus with grading requirements and class information; detailed rubrics for each course; parent-teacher phone and formal conferences; official grade-reporting periods and report cards; program-specific conferences/meetings; STBE website; student created monthly newsletter for parents and community members; and ConnectEd parent contact software for notification of student attendance.
-Specifically, the ConnectEd software will provide for a uniform, multi-lingual message to go to all stakeholders on an on-going basis and in a mass-communication format.
-All of these communication avenues will provide parents and other community members with a variety of means to monitor students' progress and thus ensure greatest opportunity for academic success.
+During the course of the academic year, and on a school-wide basis, this communication will consist of: course syllabus with class information and grading requirements; parent-teacher phone and formal conferences; official grade-reporting periods and report cards; program-specific conferences/meetings; STBE website; student created monthly newsletter for parents and community members; and ConnectEd parent contact software for notification of student attendance.
+Specifically, the ConnectEd software will provide for a uniform, multi-lingual message to go to all stakeholders on a regular and as needed basis and in a mass-communication format.
+All of these communication avenues will provide parents and other community members with a variety of means to monitor students' progress and thus another opportunity for academic success.
+STBE teachers will utilize an online grading system that parents and students can access and keep abreast of student progress.